 Assistant Professor of Systems & Computational Biology

-Roger joined the Department of Systems & Computational Biology at Albert Einstein College of Medicine as Assistant Professor in January 2022.
-He completed his Ph.D. with Bernhard Palsson and Phil Bourne at the University of California San Diego, where he pioneered the integration of protein 3D structure analysis with omic-scale systems modeling to study the effects of diverse physicochemical stresses on bacterial and human systems.
+Roger started his lab in the Department of Systems & Computational Biology and Department of Biochemistry at Albert Einstein College of Medicine in 2022.
+He completed a B.A. in Molecular & Cell Biology at UC Berkeley, postbacc with Richard Scheuermann at UT Southwestern, and Ph.D. in Bioinformatics & Systems Biology with Bernhard Palsson and Phil Bourne at UC San Diego, where he pioneered the integration of protein 3D structure analysis with omic-scale systems modeling to study the effects of diverse physicochemical stresses on bacterial and human systems.

 He completed his postdoctoral training in Pam Silver's lab at Harvard Medical School, where he started by integrated proteomic mass spectrometry, structural bioinformatics, and machine learning to study proteome-wide oxidative damage under ionizing radiation in bacteria.
-His recent work has focused on developing intrinsically disordered proteins inspired by extremotolerant organisms as broadly stabilizing agents in human cells.
+He then developed intrinsically disordered proteins inspired by extremotolerant organisms as broadly stabilizing agents in human cells.

-In his new lab, Roger will study multi-scale mechanisms of cellular damage by abiotic stresses, especially oxidative stress due to its role in diverse disease and cellular phenotypes (e.g. irradiation, desiccation, cancer, aging, neurodegeneration).
-He also seeks to leverage understanding susceptibility and resistance to such stress towards engineering new biotechnologies with therapeutic and industrial applications.
+In his new lab, Roger studies multi-scale mechanisms of cellular damage by abiotic stresses, especially oxidative stress due to its role in diverse disease and cellular phenotypes (e.g. cancer, aging, neurodegeneration, irradiation, desiccation).
+He also seeks to leverage understanding susceptibility and resistance to stress towards engineering new biotechnologies with therapeutic and industrial applications.

 B.S.
 Microbiology, University of Minnesota Twin Cities